benjaminion/upgrading-ethereum-book/src/book.md

 The call to [`is_valid_merkle_branch()`](/part3/helper/predicates#def_is_valid_merkle_branch) ensures that it is not possible to fake a deposit.
 The `eth1data.deposit_root` from the deposit contract has been [agreed](/part3/transition/block#eth1-data) by the beacon chain and includes all pending deposits visible to the beacon chain.
 The deposit itself contains a Merkle proof that it is included in that root.
 The `state.eth1_deposit_index` counter ensures that deposits are processed in order.
 In short, the proposer provides `leaf` and `branch`, but neither `index` nor `root`.

 Deposits are signed with the private key of the depositing validator, and the corresponding public key is included in the deposit data.
 This constitutes a "proof of possession" of the private key, and prevents nastiness like the [rogue key attack](https://hackmd.io/@benjaminion/bls12-381#Rogue-key-attacks).
 Note that [`compute_domain()`](/part3/helper/misc#def_compute_domain) is used directly here when validating the deposit's signature, rather than the more usual [`get_domain()`](/part3/helper/accessors#def_get_domain) wrapper.
-This is because deposit messages are valid across beacon chain forks (such as Phase&nbsp;0 and Altair), so we don't want to mix the fork version into the domain.
+This is because deposit messages are valid across beacon chain upgrades (such as Phase&nbsp;0, Altair, and Bellatrix), so we don't want to mix the fork version into the domain.
 In addition, deposits can be made before `genesis_validators_root` is known.

 If the Merkle branch check fails, then the whole block is invalid.
 However, individual deposits can fail the signature check without invalidating the block.
 This allows incorrectly signed deposits to be de-queued (via `state.eth1_deposit_index += 1`) without blocking further progress (that increment would have to be reverted if the block were invalid).